mikedubcurry/mikedubcurry/README.md

 💻 I’m currently working at Troy Web Consulting

-👀 JavaScripe, PHP, and Rust
+👀 JavaScript, PHP, and Rust

 💬 "Always bet on JavaScript"